shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-bigquery.md

 ### Overview

-In order to get started with the BigQuery Blueprints, a service account with the necessary GCP permissions is required.
+In order to get started with the Google BigQuery Blueprints, a service account with the necessary GCP permissions is required.

 ### Steps